phoenix-max-dev/fake-os/README.md

-# fake-os
+# Fake OS
-A fake OS that took me time to make
+A fake OS by a fake developer
+## About
+A python project that works like a mini Operating System, still in progress
+## Versions
+Still done nothing